 The systems are so perfectly thought out and considered that it feels like anything you could possibly think of will probably work, and I can't think of another game that rivals the sense of discovery and awe this game delivers.
 The fact that it can feel simultaneously polished and, well, wild and open for you to discover is so impressive.

-Most open world games either nail the feeling of discovery and possibility a huge world can deliver, but are poorly controlling, buggy messes that feel like they might fall apart if you look at them wrong (see: Bethesda), or have very polished controls and mechanics but feel more like a new amusement park than a new frontier.
-There's nothing out there to discover that the games' designers won't lead you to by the hand, because games are expensive to make.
-If every player doesn't see all the content, then why did they even make it, right?
+Most open world games either nail the feeling of discovery and possibility a huge world can deliver, but are poorly controlling, buggy messes that feel like they might fall apart if you look at them wrong (see: Bethesda), or have very polished controls and mechanics but feel more like an amusement park with very defined areas you're meant to visit than a whole new frontier to explore (see: pretty much every open world game in the last 4 years).
+There's nothing out there to discover that the games' designers won't lead you to by the hand, because games are expensive to make and if every player doesn't see all the content, then why did they even make it, right?

 It's really incredible to see the attention to detail and polish of a huge open world game like my number one crammed into half the space, and that's exactly what Mario pulls off.
 I genuinely think this game is impossible not to love.

 I'll probably never get all the moons, but that's because I don't feel the need to wring all the joy out of an experience this pure and good.